Leni Robredo: Early life and education

-Maria Leonor Santo Tomas Gerona was born on April 23, 1965, in Naga, Camarines Sur, Philippines.
+Leni Robredo was born as Maria Leonor Santo Tomas Gerona on April 23, 1965, in Naga, Camarines Sur, Philippines.
 She was the first of three children born to Naga City Regional Trial Court Judge Antonio Gerona (c.
 1933–2013) and Salvacion Santo Tomas (1936–2020).

 Robredo attended the basic education department of Universidad de Sta.
 Isabel in Naga, graduating from elementary school in 1978, and from high school in 1982.
 She earned her degree in Bachelor of Arts in Economics from the University of the Philippines School of Economics at UP Diliman in 1986, and proceeded to study law at the University of Nueva Caceres, graduating in 1992.
-She passed the bar exams in 1997.

 Gerona chose to temporarily forego law studies and instead decided to work as a researcher for the Bicol River Basin Development Program (BRBDP), a government agency tasked with integrated area development planning in the three provinces of the Bicol Region.
 Here she met then-program director Jesse Robredo, who would eventually become her husband.

-Having passed the bar on her second attempt in 1996 and admitted in May 1997, Robredo served in the Public Attorney's Office, a role in which she often took up the defense for cases pursued by her husband, who by then had become Mayor of Naga.
+She passed the bar exams on her second attempt in 1996 and was admitted to the Integrated Bar of the Philippines in May 1997.

+Following her admission, Robredo served in the Public Attorney's Office, a role in which she often took up the defense for cases pursued by her husband, who by then had become Mayor of Naga.

 From 1998 to 2008, Robredo became the coordinator of Sentro ng Alternatibong Lingap Panligan (SALIGAN), a Naga-based alternative legal support group.
 SALIGAN's work aimed to encourage young legal professionals to take on leadership roles, and involved visiting distant rural communities to provide legal services to residents who would otherwise have little or no access to such services, as well as conducting legal advocacy by proposing amendments and new laws based on the needs of these marginalized communities.
 Later, the group's focus shifted to include helping rural women to acquire capital in order to participate in competitive markets.

-In addition, Robredo founded the Lakas ng Kababaihan ng Naga Federation, an organization that provides training and livelihood opportunities for women, in 1989.
+In addition, Robredo founded the Lakas ng Kababaihan ng Naga Federation (Women Power of Naga Federation), an organization that provides training and livelihood opportunities for women, in 1989.

 In 2012, Robredo was named the chairperson of the Liberal Party in Camarines Sur.

-Political career

-Congressional career
+House of Representatives (2013–2016)

+Election

-Robredo ran in Camarines Sur's 3rd congressional district during the Philippine general elections of 2013.
-On May 16, 2013, she was proclaimed winner, beating Nelly Favis-Villafuerte (of Nationalist People's Coalition/United Nationalist Alliance), wife of former Congressman Luis Villafuerte and member of the politically powerful Villafuerte dynasty.
+Robredo ran for representative in Camarines Sur's third district in 2013.
+On May 16, 2013, she was proclaimed the winner of the seat, defeating Nelly Favis-Villafuerte, the wife of former Representative Luis Villafuerte and member of the politically powerful Villafuerte dynasty.